-Frigoglass Finance B.V. (the "Issuer") issued €260.0 million in aggregate principal amount of 6.875% senior secured notes due 2025 (the "Notes") to restructure the exisiting loan and note.
-The Notes are guaranteed on a senior secured basis by Frigoglass S.A.I.C., Beta Glass, Frigoglass Industries Nigeria Limited and certain other subsidiaries of the Frigoglass Group (the "Guarantors") and secured by certain assets of the Issuer and certain of the Guarantors.
-The Notes mature on February 12, 2025.
-The Notes are secured by a pledge over the shares of Frigoglass Industries Nigeria Limited and Beta Glass held by Frigoinvest Holdings B.V. (the "Share Pledge").
+On February 12, 2020, Frigoglass Finance B.V. ("FF B.V.") issued €260.0 million in aggregate principal amount of 6.875% senior secured notes due 2025 (the "Notes") pursuant to an indenture, as amended and supplemented from time to time, by and among, inter alia, FF B.V., the Notes Guarantors (as defined below) and the trustee thereunder to repay existing indebtedness.
+The Notes are guaranteed on a senior secured basis by Frigoglass S.A.I.C., Beta Glass Plc, Frigoglass Industries (Nigeria) Limited and certain other subsidiaries of the Frigoglass Group (the "Note Guarantors") and secured by certain assets of FF B.V. and certain assets of the Notes Guarantors.
+The Notes will mature on February 12, 2025.
+The Notes are secured by, inter alia, a pledge over the shares of Frigoglass Industries (Nigeria) Limited and Beta Glass Plc held by Frigoinvest Holdings B.V. ("FH B.V.") (the "Share Pledge").
 The aggregate amount of the secured obligations in respect of the Share Pledge is limited to €175.0 million.
-The loan and note as at December 2020 was €260 million.